What is Fake Honey and What is Raw Honey?

 Fake honey, however, refers to a honey-like product that has been modified with flavours, fillers, dyes, and sugar.
 In fact, some fake ‘honey’ may not even contain bee honey but rather glucose syrups, inverted sugar solutions (from refined sugar) or corn, cane or beet syrup.

-Now that you know what fake honey is, let’s look at the differences in real, raw and pure honey.
+Now that you know what fake honey is, let’s look at the differences in pure, raw and real honey.
 There is a rough hierarchy of different honey types with the top of the hierarchy being 100% genuine natural honey or raw honey.

 OUR RAW HONEY

 4 Strengths of Manuka Honey